nomadic-me/FintechCaseStudy/ReadMe.md

 ## Business Activities:

-### What specific financial problem is the company or project trying to solve?
+### The Financial Problem Mogo is trying to solve:

 These are the below products that are offered as part of MogoAccount as of the time of writing this case study<sup>[\[7\]](#7)</sup>